CRamsan/CoreProject/framework/README.md

-The framework module is a shared project that defines a common shared library that provides basic functionaility for mobile apps.
+The framework module is a shared project that defines a common shared library that provides basic functionaility across all projects.
 This project is divided in a set of modules that can be consumed as needed.

 ## Module
 A module is the main unit of logic and it is composed of the public interface and the common-code implementation.
 Some modules also provide extended support for each platform.